Tan-Furukawa/badzupa/README.md

 ## installation

-X-BADZUPA is a GUI that wraps around badzupaR (https://github.com/Tan-Furukawa/badzupaR).
+X-BADZUPA is a GUI that wraps badzupaR (https://github.com/Tan-Furukawa/badzupaR).
 To ensure X-BADZUPA functions correctly, you need to have the badzupaR library installed in your R environment.

 ### Mac OS